the-senior-dev/sm_solid_js/README.md

 ### Solving the `LSP` violation:

+##### Solution #1
-In our case, becasuse we use `TypeScript` we ensure that at least from the shape perspective the children classes will comply with the interface of the parent.
-However we can stil break `LSP` with behaivour, like exception throwing.
+In our case, becasuse we use `TypeScript` we ensure that at least from the shape perspective the children classes will comply with the `interface` of the `parent class`.
+However we can stil break `LSP` with behaivour, like throwing `exceptions`.
 To avoid it we need to:

-1. Avoid throwing errors in subclases that parent classes do not throw.
+1. Avoid throwing `errors` in `child classes` that `parent classes` do not throw.
 In this class case we can just return 0 instead:
 ```typescript
 export class GiftProduct extends Product {
   private isTaxable = false;